-Nova Scotia is currently in need of Geriatric Nurses to care for their aging population.
-If you intend to work as a Nurse in Canada, this Province should top your choice.
+Nova Scotia currently needs Geriatric Nurses to care for its aging population.
+This province should be your top choice if you intend to work as a nurse in Canada.

 2. New Brunswick

-New Brunswick is one Province a foreign national can study Nursing at a cheap cost.
-It costs about $10,500 per year to get your tertiary Qualifications in Nursing after which you’re almost sure of a high paying job.
+New Brunswick is one Province where a foreign national can study Nursing cheaply.
+Getting your tertiary Qualifications in Nursing costs about $10,500 per year, after which you’re almost sure of a high-paying job.
 You should consider New Brunswick if you intend to start a Nursing career in Canada.

 Nurses in Manitoba earn up to $33.11 hourly or $63,000 annually.
-They are entitled to many privileges as members of the Public Service Health Care Plan in Canada.
+They are entitled to many privileges as members of Canada’s Public Service Health Care Plan.

-However, becoming a Nurse in Manitoba requires you to fulfil the province’s educational requirements for advanced practice nursing.
+However, becoming a Nurse in Manitoba requires you to fulfill the province’s educational requirements for advanced practice nursing.

 Benefits of Working as a Nurse in Canada